Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

 \subsubsection{Weibull distribution}

-In regression models, the Weibull distribution is a convenient choice because it has a closed-form survival function and also because the distribution belongs to the accelerated failure time and proportional hazards families.
-The nonnegative random variable $X$ has a Weibull distribution with shape parameter $\alpha > 0$ and scale parameter $\lambda > 0$ if $X$ has PDF $f(x) = \alpha \lambda x^{\alpha - 1} \exp(-\lambda x^\alpha)$ for $x > 0$.
-The survival function induced by this density is given by $S(x) = \exp(-\lambda x^{\alpha})$ and the hazard function is given by $h(x) = \alpha \lambda x^{\alpha - 1}$.
-To incorporate additional fully observed covariates, the standard is to model the scale parameter $\lambda$ as a function $\lambda_i$ of the covariates $\bZ_i$, while modeling the shared shape parameter $\alpha$ directly.
-(The \texttt{survreg} function in the \textit{survival} package models the Weibull with a constant shape $\alpha$ and covariate-specific scale $\lambda_i$ in this way.)
+In regression, the Weibull distribution is a convenient choice because it has a closed-form survival function and also because it belongs to the accelerated failure time and proportional hazards families.
+Assuming $X$ given $\bZ_i$ has a Weibull distribution with shape $\alpha > 0$ and scale $\lambda_i > 0$ (where $\lambda_i$ is a function of $\bZ_i$), the conditional mean imputed value is defined: